ojalaw/suport_MP3/TESTING.md

 - When adding 'Favourite Sport' and 'Favourite Team', I did not include them in my auth.py, so when users were signing up, they were not being added to the database.

-- When deploying to heroku for the first time, i was encountered with an 500 internal server error.
+- When deploying to heroku for the first time, I was encountered with a 500 internal server error.
 This time it was due to trying to connect to a local database rather than my PostgreSQL Heroku database.

 - One issue that i had very early on was conflicting packages/modules to do with flask.
 To get around this, I used older versions of different modules to deconflict the issue.
 I have been displayed with the following message multiple times.
 C:\Users\olly-\Documents\GitHub\suport_MP3\suport\auth.py:19: UserWarning: The 'sha256' password method is deprecated and will be removed in Werkzeug 2.4.
 Migrate to the 'scrypt' method.
 Moving forward I would intedn to use the most up to date modules, it was just not possible for me this time.

-- A bug that was noticed during testing was that when posts containing words that contained alot of characters were posted/commented, they overflowed their div.
+- A bug that was noticed during testing was that when posts containing words that contained a lot of characters were posted/commented, they overflowed their div.
 To correct this, I used the following CSS 'word-break: break-word;'

-- Clicking 'cancel' button on profile page was causing content to save and reveal flash message, i added javascript to handle the toggle reveal/hide.
+- Clicking 'cancel' button on profile page was causing content to save and reveal flash message, I added javascript to handle the toggle reveal/hide.

 - Buttons too small on mobile devices, changed width to 100%.